Moamen-Moataz/conrob/README.md

 conrob
 ======

-My solutions to the Control of Mobile Robotics Course
+My solutions to the Control of Mobile Robotics Course.
+Enjoy.

+Cheers
+Harshal